Illinois Court Records

 - Shoplifting or retail theft.

-Punishment for a Class B misdemeanor must be no more than six months, and the period for probation cannot be more than two years.
+Punishment for a Class B misdemeanor should be no more than six months, and the period for probation cannot be more than two years.
 Examples of Class B misdemeanor crimes in Illinois include the following:

 - Possession of 10 to 30 grams of any substance containing cannabis,